Khara-bb/jxscout-vscode/README.md

 ## Features

-- Visualize references to behavior interestinig for security researchers
+- Visualize references to behavior interesting for security researchers
-- Copy paths, query params and hostnames for burteforcing
+- Copy paths, query parameters, and hostnames for brute forcing
 - TODO: Project-level visualization of discoveries
 - TODO: Project-level navigation of assets
-- TODO: Visualization of relationships between HTML, JS and Source Maps
+- TODO: Visualization of relationships between HTML, JS, and Source Maps

 ## Demo